 The dining hall offers a variety of food choices in an all-you-can-eat cafeteria venue.
-Faculty and staff will be provided with meals at the same facilities as the students.
-Vegetarian and vegan dishes are available on a daily basis and are clearly labeled.
-If students have any additional dining accommodations, a written request can be submitted to the dining hall.
-The form to request for dining accommodations is included on the Student Information form, which is filled out as part of the registration process.
+The program staff will be provided with meals at the same facilities as the students.
+Vegetarian, vegan, gluten-free, kosher, and halal dishes are available daily and are clearly labeled.
+If students have any additional dining accommodations, a written request can be submitted to the dining hall with the help of program staff.

 Meal cards will be issued to students that will allow them to gain access to the dining hall.
 Students are responsible for keeping track of their meal cards.
-Lost or stolen meal cards will result in a \$5 charge for replacement.
-The dining hall is open for certain hours each day to serve breakfast, lunch, and dinner.
+Lost or stolen meal cards will result in a \$50 charge for replacement.
+The dining hall is open for scheduled hours each day to serve breakfast, lunch, and dinner.